 Over the course of two years, Ben went from struggling to run for a bus to running his first marathon which led him to complete 30 marathons all around the world.
 During 2014, Ben decided to take his bad experiences and turn them into something positive.
 This was the birth of ‘The 401 Challenge’.

 The objectives were deemed to be impossible

 It wasn’t an easy feat, Ben experienced plenty of ups and downs, challenges to overcome, logistical planning, nutrition, keeping his mind strong and on top of this deal with any injuries he suffered.
-In October 2016 after 401 days on the road Ben crossed the finishing line in Bristol having accomplished every one of the projects objectives he set out to complete.
+In October 2016 after 401 days on the road, Ben crossed the finishing line in Bristol having accomplished every one of the objectives of the project he set out to complete.

 If you would like to read more about Ben’s story, you can buy the book direct from Amazon.